jonwu/VurbChallenge/README.md

 - Create a new model for this type.
 Optional to extend generic Card type class
 - Create an xml page and add view in CardViews.java to display a custom design.
-- Add view to page by editting ListViewAdapter.
+- Add view to list by indexing your type in ListViewAdapter.

 Libraries
 =========